danilo-bangitjr-rlcore/cpp-ci-dev/README.md

 `base_agent.yaml`.
 This looks at the value stored in `experiment.seed` and copies it over to the agent.

 ### Configuration Inheritance
-Hydra also lets us implement inheritance amongst config files.
+Hydra also lets us implement inheritance amongst config files (more info [here](https://hydra.cc/docs/patterns/extending_configs/)).
 An example is in `config/agent/actor/actor_network`.
 `beta.yaml`
 extends `fc.yaml`.

-Here are the contends of `fc.yaml`:
+Here are the contents of `fc.yaml`:
 ```
   layer_norm : 0
   arch : [256, 256]